Do you have a problem with leaking laundry drains?

 3. Correcting Problems Regarding Hard Water

 Even though the steps mentioned above have proven to help prevent drainage issues, sometimes, a clog may occur despite the best efforts.
 A licensed plumber is a go-to person for resolving such problems in such a case.
-They will open the drain, remove the clog using specialised tools, and allow the water to flow freely again.
+They will open the drain, remove the clog using specialised tools, and allow the water to flow freely.

 Here are a few ways in which a licensed plumber can help you: